RhinoSecurityLabs/cloudgoat/README.md

 While CloudGoat will not ever use the system's "default" AWS CLI profiles or profiles specified as defaults via environment variables, you can instruct CloudGoat to use a particular AWS profile by name using the `config aws` command.
 This will prompt for and save your profile's name in a `config.yml` file in the base project directory.
 As long as that file is present CloudGoat will use the profile name listed inside for create and destroy commands, rather than requiring the `--profile` flag.
 You can run the `config aws` command at any time to view the name of your CloudGoat-default profile and validate the format of the `config.yml`.
 You can also create `config.yml` manually, if you wish, provided that you use the correct format.

+#### azure

+Newer versions of the Azure provider for Terraform require the subscription ID to apply resources to.
+While CloudGoat uses the same credential configuration as the `az` util, CloudGoat must be told explicitly which subscription to deploy to.
+The configuration is done with `cloudgoat config azure`, and the subscription is stored in `config.yml` alongside the aws configuration.
+You can also create `config.yml` manually, if you wish, provided you use the correct format.

 #### argcomplete

 We really wanted to have native tab-completion in CloudGoat, but as it turns out that was somewhat difficult to do outside of a REPL.
 It should work reasonably well for Linux users, and those OSX users brave enough to figure out a way to upgrade their bash version to 4.2+.
 CloudGoat does include and support [the python library "argcomplete"](https://github.com/kislyuk/argcomplete).
 A brief summary of how to install argcomplete is provided below, though for more detailed steps you should refer to the official documentation at the library's [github page](https://github.com/kislyuk/argcomplete).